Chung Eui-sun

-Chung Eui-sun (born 18 October 1970), also spelled Euisun Chung, is a South Korean billionaire business magnate.
+Chung Eui-sun (born 18 October 1970), anglicized as Euisun Chung, is a South Korean billionaire business executive.
 He is the executive chairman and CEO of Hyundai Motor Group and the only son and "heir apparent" of Hyundai Motor Group honorary chairman Chung Mong-koo.

 He is among the richest people in South Korea.
-In December 2024, Forbes estimated his net wealth as US$3.3 billion and ranked him 10th richest in the country.
+In August 2026, Forbes estimated his net worth as US$5.8 billion and ranked him 9th richest in the country.

 Education

 Chung was educated at Whimoon High School and received a bachelor's degree in business administration from Korea University in 1993.
 After graduation from Korea University, he earned an MBA from the University of San Francisco School of Business in 1997.